cmmeedi/Flex-Box/README.md

 }
 will maintain the size of each element no matter what the size of the container is but it will move the elements in a fashion that they all fit within the container whilst keeping their original size perserved.
 	There is also 'wrap-reverse' and 'nowrap' incase you have already had lunch

+						Align-Items

+'align-items' will align the items along the X axis and you can choose from options like 'start' 'end' 'flex-start' 'flex-end' 'center' 'baseline' which are all pretty self explanatory